Here are some answers to frequently asked questions, but don’t hesitate to get in touch for more information.

 How long is your waitlist?

-Current wait time is approximately 9 months.
+Wait times vary, and are approximately 3-4 months.
 You can ask to be added to the cancellation list when you book, as appointments do open up sooner from time to time.

 What is the cost of assessments?